eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/setup.md

 ## Get the distribution zip file

-Eclipse sensiNact is published to the Eclipse Nexus repository instance at [repo.eclipse.org](https://repo.eclipse.org) after each successful repository update.
+Eclipse sensiNact releases are published to [Maven Central](https://central.sonatype.com/search?namespace=org.eclipse.sensinact.gateway.distribution), and a SNAPSHOT of the current development state is published to the [Sonatype Central snapshot repository](https://central.sonatype.com/repository/maven-snapshots/) after each successful build of the `master` branch.
 You may either get the latest public distribution or generate the distribution from source.

 ### Get the zip file with a browser (easy)

-You may download the distribution with your web browser via the [search link](https://repo.eclipse.org/#nexus-search;gav~org.eclipse.sensinact.gateway.distribution~assembly~~~).
+You may download a released distribution with your web browser from [Maven Central](https://central.sonatype.com/search?namespace=org.eclipse.sensinact.gateway.distribution&name=assembly).
 Just download the artifact (assembly-XXX.zip file) to your computer.

 ### Get the zip file with Maven (medium)